noampicohen/data_mining_project/README.md

 # data_mining_project-
-Our first project at Israel Tech Challenge, scrapping of the website rottentomatoes.
+The first project at Israel Tech Challenge, scrapping of the website rottentomatoes.
+By Noam Cohen and Nissiel.

 We scrapped the rottentomatoes site, we went through a classic path taking as much data as possible.
 The data of the page of the recent releases or rankings, then the pages of the films it contains.